The Best Airline Credit Cards in Canada for 2023

 - Earn 1 point per $1 spent on all other purchases

-At first glance, the American Express Cobalt Card may seem like an odd choice when it comes to the best airline credit cards in Canada, but it comes down to the transfer partners.
+At first glance, the American Express Cobalt Card may seem like an odd choice regarding the best airline credit cards in Canada, but it comes down to the transfer partners.
 With American Express Membership Rewards, you can transfer your points to Aeroplan, Avios, Delta SkyMiles, and Asia Miles.
-Most Canadians will find Aeroplan to be the most useful partner since it’s the airline loyalty program of Air Canada.
+Most Canadians will find Aeroplan the most useful partner since it’s the airline loyalty program of Air Canada and has a transfer ratio of 1:1.

 American Express Aeroplan Reserve Card